 Finding accommodation in Canada is one of the first things any newcomer will want to tick off their to-do list.
-Depending on your circumstances, you may wish to find temporary accommodation first, while you search for apartments or houses for rent in Canada.
+Depending on your circumstances, you may wish to find temporary accommodation in Canada first, while you search for apartments or houses for rent in Canada.
 From your first night, to your first lease and beyond, this article has advice for you.

 Temporary accommodation in Canada